ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### INDEX_ID

-When index is required to define constraints such as UNIQUE or PRIMARY KEY constraints, the system creates an index internally.
+If an index must be created in order to define constraints such as UNIQUE or PRIMARY KEY constraints, the system creates an index internally.
 This is the identifier of that index, and will correspond to an INDEX_ID in the SYS_INDICES_ meta table.

 ##### COLUMN_CNT

-This is the number of columns related to the constraint.
-For example, for a constraint such as UNIQUE (i1, i2, i3), the value would be 3.
+This is the number of columns associated with the constraint.
+For example, for a constraint such as UNIQUE (i1, i2, i3), this value would be 3.

 ##### REFERENCED_TABLE_ID

-This is the identifier of a table referenced by a FOREIGN KEY constraint (not the table for which the constraint is defined).
+This is the identifier of a table referenced in a FOREIGN KEY constraint (not the table for which the constraint is defined).
 This identifier will correspond to a TABLE_ID value in the SYS_TABLES_ meta table.

 ##### REFERENCED_INDEX_ID

-This is the identifier of a UNIQUE or PRIMARY KEY constraint that is required in a table referenced by a FOREIGN KEY constraint.
-The identifier of this constraint will be the same as a CONSTRAINT_ID value in the SYS_CONSTRAINTS_ meta table.
+This indicates a UNIQUE or PRIMARY KEY constraint that must exist in a table referenced by a FOREIGN KEY constraint.
+The identifier of this constraint will be the same as a CONSTRAINT_ID value in the SYS_CONSTRAINTS_ meta table

 ##### CHECK_CONDITION